mdn/content/files/en-us/web/css/css_scroll_snap/using_scroll_snap_events/index.md

 This time around, we'll explain the {{domxref("Element/scrollsnapchange_event", "scrollsnapchange")}} event handler function first, as it'll make more sense that way.
 In this function, we:

-1. Start by running the same code as in the previous example — making sure that any previously-selected `<section>` element snap target (as signified by the presence of the `select-section` class) has the `deselect-section` class applied so it shows the deselection animation.
+1. Start by making sure that a previously-selected `<section>` element snap target (as signified by the presence of the `select-section` class) has the `deselect-section` class applied so it shows the deselection animation.
 If no snap target was previously selected, we apply the `select-section` class to the first `<section>` in the DOM so it shows up as selected when the page first loads.
 2. Compare the previously-selected snap target ID to the newly-selected snap target ID, for both the block _and_ inline selections.
 If they are different, it indicates that the selection has changed, so we apply the `select-section` class to the appropriate snap target to visually indicate this.
 3. Update `prevState.snapTargetBlock` and `prevState.snapTargetInline` to be equal to the IDs of the scroll snap targets that were just selected, so that when the event next fires, they will be the previous selections.